Kunstmaan/snipsonian/README.md

 ### Publish new version

 1. `nvm use`
-2. execute `npm run to-es` to transpile the typescript code to .js and .d.ts files under the /es folders (per package)
+2. execute `npm run to-es` to transpile the typescript code to .js and .d.ts files under the "/es", or "/cjs" for node packages, folders (per package)
 3. manually briefly check the generated folders (snipsonian-analytics was previously generated somewhat wrong, but that issue is now fixed !)
 4. switch to the appropriate npm user
 5. execute one of:  (see https://github.com/lerna/lerna/tree/master/commands/publish)